daeyongJung1/CSE5914-SU24-Elasticsearch-Project/README.md

 # CSE5914-SU24-Elasticsearch-Project

+# Presentation slides are in "Presentation slides" folder

 # To start the JS backend (in the elasticsearch-backend directory)
 ``` cd elasticsearch-backend ```
 ``` npm install ```